 The Income Approach to value is considered the most reliable valuation approach for the Self-Storage properties in this revalue cycle.
 The Self-Storage facilities in King County were divided into three separate neighborhoods.
-Each neighborhood, in Specialty Area 608, has been assigned its own income table derived by the Self-Storage specialist.
-Each neighborhood income table has its own income, vacancy, expense and capitalization rate parameters, which are applied to the Marshall & Swift occupancy codes described in the data maintained on each Self-Storage property.
+In Specialty Area 608, each neighborhood has been assigned its own income table derived by the Self-Storage specialist.
+Each neighborhood income table has its income, vacancy, expense, and capitalization rate parameters applied to the Marshall & Swift occupancy codes described in the data maintained on each Self-Storage property.